Benign nonconvexity of synchronization landscape induced by graph skeletons: Beyond Threshold graphs: Proof difficulty and New Ideas

-Let us consider an example to better illustrate what is meant by the comparability graph of a caterpillar.
-The threshold graph defined by the sequence \texttt{10101011001}, with vertices labeled by letters (uppercase for universal vertices and lowercase for isolated vertices).
+Let us start with reinterpreting the proof of global synchronization of threshold graphs presented in \cite{wu2025threshold}, from the perspective of comparability graphs of poset defined by caterpillars.
+Take the threshold graph with construction sequence \texttt{10101011001} as an example.
+We label its vertices by letters (uppercase for universal vertices and lowercase for isolated vertices) shown as below.

-Despite of construction sequence, one can define it as comparability graph of the caterpillar shown on the left of Figure~\ref{fig:rooted-caterpillar-example}.
-It is a graph defined by connecting all universal vertices (including the initial vertex if the first bit is $\texttt{1}$) as a path, forming the spine of the caterpillar, with later-added universal vertices placed at smaller heights than those added earlier.
+To construct its underlying skeleton, we connect all universal vertices (including the initial vertex if the first bit is $\texttt{1}$) as a path where later-added universal vertices placed at smaller heights than those added earlier.
 Then, attach each isolated vertex to the nearest subsequent universal vertex in the construction sequence.
-Subsequently, the threshold graph shown on the right is obtained by connecting two vertices whenever one is an ancestor of the other in the rooted caterpillar.
-This graph is exactly the threshold graph defined by the sequence \texttt{10101011001}.

-\textit{(3) Root-to-leaf propagation on caterpillar.} By this new perspective of comparability graphs, the propagation revealed in the last section can be depicted as follows.
+Specify the last added universal node $L$ as the root of the caterpillar.
+The resulting rooted caterpillar is shown on the left-hand side of Figure \ref{fig:rooted-caterpillar-example}.